 Kathryn L. Servilio, Ed.D.

 Dr. Servilio earned a doctorate from West Virginia University in special education.
-Her B.S. in mult-disciplinary studies and M.A. in elementary education were also from West Virginia University.
+Her B.S. in multi-disciplinary studies and M.A. in elementary education were also from West Virginia University.
 She acquired additional certification in multi-categorical special education and early childhood education.
-She has taught inclusion for reading and mathematics in grades K, 1, and 2, and has taught in a self-contained setting for grades 9-12.
-Dr. Servilio specializes in collaboration, differentiated instruction, and teacher training.
-She is a member of the Council for Exceptional Children, American Association on Intellectual and Developmental Disabilities, and American Council on Rural Special Education.
+She has taught inclusion for reading and mathematics in grades K, 1 and 2, and has taught in a self-contained setting for grades 9-12.
+Dr. Servilio specializes in collaboration, differentiated instruction and technology.
+She is a member of the Council for Exceptional Children and the American Association on Intellectual and Developmental Disabilities.
 Dr. Servilio serves as a representative on the executive board of the Council for Exceptional Children.
-Her current scholarship focuses on teacher training and professional development.
+Her current scholarship focuses on co-teaching and impacts of technology on student achievement.

 Dennis Smithenry, Ph.D.